Give now to send food, water, and medicine to families on the run from ISIS.

 The battle for Mosul—the largest ISIS stronghold in Iraq—is here.
 Thousands of families are caught up in the conflict.
 Many of them will never reach the safety of a refugee camp.
 So we are going to them—right on the front lines with ISIS—bringing food, water, and medical care to desperate families.

 Give now—and save lives on the front lines.

-Another 2,000 food packages and 2,000 hygiene kits are being readied for families fleeing Mosul.
+We prepared another 2,000 food packages and 2,000 hygiene kits for families fleeing Mosul.
 Earlier today, our team completed an assessment of three refugee camps south of Mosul.
 Officials expect displaced families to flood into these camps, possibly within the next 24-48 hours.

 The Iraqi government announced the official start of the operation to liberate Mosul from ISIS.
 Read more...

 We reached 1,000 families in newly liberated villages outside Mosul, providing hygiene supplies and educational information.
 A team of 10 local doctors and medical students offered vital health education to displaced families.